IBM/opentalaria/README.md

 ## Supported APIs
 The project is still a work in progress, please see the [list](docs/apis.md) of currently supported APIs which is updated when new APIs are implemented.

+## Running the project
+The project is still in early stages of development, so there are no scheduled releases.
+To build from source you will need the Go compiler v1.21 or later and Make.
+To build run the following command `make build`.
+This will generate the binary `bin/opentalaria`.
+Note that debug information is stripped from the resulting binary.
+If you wish to debug the project, you can run it with `make run`.

+To run the binary, call it with an optional flag `-c` to specify a configuration file `bin/opentalaria -c server.properties`.
+If no configuration file is provided, the broker will look for a file named `server.properties` in the current directory.
+If the file does not exist the broker falls back on environment variables.
+Please see the [documentation](docs/configuration.md) for more info.

 ## Contributing

 Contributions to this project are released to the public under the project's [opensource license](LICENSE.md).